 Johann Christoph Ehrlich, a miller (Müller), and his family immigrated to Denmark (Schleswig-Holstein).
 His wife (name not recorded) died 14 June 1761.
 Johann Christoph and the children (Christoph, age 12; Friedrich, age 10; Gottlieb, age 7; and Daniel, age 4) arrived in the city of Schleswig on 4 July 1761.
 He remarried to Katharina Reichenbacher, sister-in-law of Christoph Maier [who settled in the Volga German colony of Shcherbakovka].
 They were dismissed from the Danish colony on 6 June 1763 and joined the migration to Russia.

-Son, Christoph Ehrlich is believed to have settled in the Volga German colony of Shcherbakovka where he is recorded on the 1798 census in Household No. Sv29.
+Son, Christoph Ehrlich is recorded on the 1798 census of Shcherbakovka in Household No. Sv29.